GThibeault/PhonemicSpellingReform/README.md

 Refer to the installation instructions and issues detailed on the [phonemizer package](https://github.com/bootphon/phonemizer) and [espeak-ng backend](https://github.com/espeak-ng/espeak-ng)'s github pages.

+Alternatively, check out the [containerize](https://github.com/GThibeault/PhonemicSpellingReform/tree/containerize) branch, which runs a working version of the phonemizer in Docker with no further installation required.

 ## Usage

 ### Source Text